Dr Aslam Kaitah

 Abstract

-Sub-Saharan nations face a plethora of constraints in advancement of their economic development, a phenomenon particularly vivid in the extractive sector.
-A large chunk of the limitations – inherited and retained in the post-colonial era – adversely affect an effective and efficient governance of energy and natural resources.
-Drawing on the case study of Nigeria, Africa’s largest oil producing nation, this paper looks as to how energy governance is constrained by the historical legacy of colonialism and post-colonialism?
+Sub-Saharan nations face a plethora of constraints in the advancement of their economic development, a phenomenon particularly vivid in the extractive sector.
+A large chunk of the limitations – inherited and retained in the post-colonial era – adversely affect the effective and efficient governance of energy and natural resources.
+Drawing on the case study of Nigeria, Africa’s largest oil-producing nation, this paper looks at how energy governance is constrained by the historical legacy of colonialism and post-colonialism.
 The paper argues that the colonial legacy has had a profound impact on the effectiveness of energy governance and its institutions in the post-colonial era, in particular those confined to oil and gas.
-Drawing on transnational justice and energy governance theories, the paper seeks to reconcile the demands of today – including the need for improved efficiency and skilled management as well as investment liberalization and resilience of the energy system – with the colonial and post-colonial legacies that are deeply rooted in the energy sector and beyond.
-Using a systematic literature review method, the paper outlines its content analysis and research findings in a form of a set of recommendations addressed at the country’s policy-makers and decision makers calling for a greater accountability and consistency in Nigeria’s energy policy.
+Drawing on transnational justice and energy governance theories, the paper seeks to reconcile the demands of today – including the need for improved efficiency and skilled management as well as investment liberalisation and resilience of the energy system – with the colonial and post-colonial legacies that are deeply rooted in the energy sector and beyond.
+Using a systematic literature review method, the paper outlines its content analysis and research findings in the form of a set of recommendations addressed to the country’s policy-makers and decision-makers, calling for greater accountability and consistency in Nigeria’s energy policy.

 Keywords: Energy governance, transitional justice, accountability, Nigeria, energy policy.